Actions of Law Enforcement Officers

 In the Ivanovo region, criminal cases have been initiated against 10 people.
 The case of one of the believers, Yevgeniy Spirin, is already being heard in court.

-The case of Vasichkin and Others in Teikov
+The Case of Vasichkin and Others in Teykovo

 Case History

-In April 2020, security forces raided the apartments of Jehovah’s Witnesses in the town of Teikov.
-A day earlier, the Investigative Committee opened a criminal case for organizing the activities of an extremist organization against Vladimir Spivak, Aleksandr Vasichkin, Sergey Galyamin and Anatoliy Lyamo.
-All believers were given a written undertaking not to leave the place.
-A year later, the investigator charged Lyamo with another article, this time of financing the activities of an extremist organization.
-In August 2021, charges were added to Aleksandr Vasichkin of participating in the activities of an extremist organization.
-The prosecution was based on the testimony of two secret witnesses.
+In April 2020, security forces raided the apartments of Jehovah’s Witnesses in the town of Teykovo.
+A day earlier, the Investigative Committee initiated a criminal case for organizing the activity of an extremist organization against Vladimir Spivak, Aleksandr Vasichkin, Sergey Galyamin and Anatoliy Lyamo.
+All believers were placed under a recognizance agreement.
+A year later, the investigator charged Lyamo also for financing the activity of an extremist organization.
+In August 2021, charges were added to Aleksandr Vasichkin for participating in the activity of an extremist organization.
+The charges were based on the testimony of two secret witnesses.
 In January 2023, the case of the believers went to court.
-In February 2024, the judge sentenced the believers to big fines: Spivak — 600,000, Sergey Galyamin — 650,000, Aleksandr Vasichkin and Anatoliy Lyamo — 1,100,000 rubles each.
+In February 2024, the judge sentenced the believers to large fines: Spivak — 600,000, Sergey Galyamin — 650,000, Aleksandr Vasichkin and Anatoliy Lyamo — 1,100,000 rubles each.

 Timeline